Code of Conduct for Reserve Bank Staff

 3. Active trading

 Neither you nor any entity you control or person whose affairs you control may engage or be involved in active trading in any financial instrument.
 Active trading is regarded as trading which is frequent and speculative.
-If you have any uncertainty about this, your Head of Department or relevant Governor can provide you with specific guidance as to whether a particular form of trading would be regarded as active trading.
+If you have any uncertainty about this, your Head of Department, relevant Governor or the Chief Operating Officer can provide you with specific guidance as to whether a particular form of trading would be regarded as active trading.

 4. Blackout periods